timofeysie/redux-typescript-example/README.md

 After this change a post can be added and a unit test for the add can be created in the postsSlice.spec.ts.

-Similar to the form, import the reducer:
+Similar to the form, import the reducer if it's not already there:

 postsSlice.spec.ts